eclipse-openj9/openj9-omr/doc/compiler/tril/TrilLanguageReference.md

 ### Branches

-Branches evaluate a condition then either jump to a target, or falls through.
+Branches evaluate a condition then either jump to a target, or falls through to the next block.
+The fallthrough block can be eiher implied, in which case it will be the next block textually, or it can be specified manually with the `fallthrough` property.

 #### Properties